The number of hepatitis A cases in Ohio and neighboring states has spiked since January, the Ohio Department of Health is reporting.

 • being coughed on or sneezed on by an infected person

 • hugging an infected person

 A baby cannot get hepatitis A from breast milk.

-Who is at increased risk for acquiring hepatitis A virus infection?
+Who is at increased risk for hepatitis A?

 •Persons with direct contact with persons who have hepatitis A